-- Strategic Priority Area One: The DDI User Community (Maggie and Barry)

-No updates yet. - Strategic Priority Area Two: The DDI Alliance as an Organisation (Steve and Bill) - $\circ~$ The Board reviewed ideas about refreshing membership, succession planning, and new revenue streams. - Strategic Priority Area Three: Standards and Work Products (Achim) - See Appendix B for the updated section.
+- Strategic Priority Area One: The DDI User Community (Maggie and Barry) - No updates yet. - Strategic Priority Area Two: The DDI Alliance as an Organisation (Steve and Bill) - The Board reviewed ideas about refreshing membership, succession planning, and new revenue streams (see Appendix B). - Strategic Priority Area Three: Standards and Work Products (Achim) - See Appendix C for the updated section.